|

 so I bowed my head and I cried.

+You are my sunshine, my only sunshine.
 You make me happy when skies are grey.

 You'll never know, Dear, how much I love you.